EpicSkookumScript/EpicSkookumScript.github.io/docs/about/faq.md

     You can also choose to use the efficient C++ core libraries which are used as fundamental building blocks for SkookumScript.
 This can kick-start your own development and ensure that it is very easy for your engine to communicate with the SkookumScript runtime.
     {:.aside}

-<span id="qst-integration"/>How long will it take to initially integrate SkookumScript into my project?
+<span id="qst-integration"/>How long will it take to initially integrate SkookumScript into my non-Unreal project/engine?

   : Integrating SkookumScript with its C++ API is fairly simple and fast—possibly just a couple of hours.
 Call a few functions (and optionally override some methods) with your project-specific preferences and tech.
 Place `SkookumScript::init()` and `SkookumScript::deinit()` in appropriate locations.
 Add `SkookumScript::update()` to your update loop.